nightguarder/FullDevLekce8/README.md

 # FullDevLekce8
-Connecting to Neon tech db
+Connecting to Neon tech db using ExpressJS